Late Night Live Action: Rob Landry’s Unforgettable Entrance and More Highlights

 “I get to see this every day,” Davis told the crowd during a pre-scrimmage interview.
 “I’m excited for all of you to see the way this team plays together.”

 And they do.
 Just as they have demonstrated in practice, the ball moves frequently with this group.
-There were enough moments to know there’s plenty to like about this team, and it’s also worth remembering that freshmen are typically going to have the motor revved a little higher than veterans for a scrimmage like this.
+There were enough moments to know there’s plenty to like regarding this team, and it’s also worth remembering that freshmen are typically going to have the motor revved a little higher than veterans for a scrimmage like this.
 With that caveat, Cadeau still made a couple big three-pointers late and High was persistent on the offensive glass, which is a good way to endear yourself to the coaching staff.

 Past Blue-White games have given us the famous Terrence Newby game (he put up 30 points in the game before the 1998-99 season) and a series of highlight reel Orlando Melendez dunks.
 Friday night was a close contest (the White team led by RJ Davis, Cormac Ryan, Jalen Washington and Harrison Ingram took a two-point win).